MooseSaeed/nuxt-midlevel-bootcamp-feature-challenge/README.md

    - Get the slug from the route.
    - Get the meal data from the `/api/meals` endpoint.
    - The endpoint expects a slug query string with the value of the slug.
 Pass the slug to get the meal data.
-   - Create and throw a Nuxt error with the error status code and message.
+   - In case an error returend, handle the error by creating and throwing a Nuxt error with the error status code and message.
+   - Use the `<MealContent />` component to render the meal info and pass the meal data to the `meal` prop.

 3. Create an error page: